11 Ways for Small Businesses To Use AI in 2026

 Here are a few examples of how AI is used in marketing:

-• Improved audience segmentation and personalization.
+- Improved audience segmentation and personalization.
 AI can simplify how marketers track, understand, and predict customer behavior.
 Using AI tools, businesses can also create customer profiles by segmenting customers into categories depending on their behavior, preferences, and demographic indicators.
-Based on customer profiles, marketing teams can personalize messaging and communications to highlight products, services, or promotions that are most relevant to specific customer segments.
+Based on these profiles, marketing teams can personalize messaging and communications to highlight products, services, or promotions that are most relevant to specific customer segments.

-Enhanced market research and competitor analysis.
+- Enhanced market research and competitor analysis.
 Marketing teams and professionals spend a significant amount of time conducting marketing and competitor research.
-AI systems and tools like Crayon and AlphaSense have advanced capabilities to find, organize, and analyze relevant market data and competitive differentiators, saving time that would have been spent on manual research.
-Because AI can process large amounts of data automatically, important market or competitor insights may be uncovered that marketing team members may have missed.
+AI systems and tools like Appinio and Similarweb have advanced capabilities to find, organize, and analyze relevant market data and competitive differentiators, saving time that would have been spent on manual research.
+Because AI can process large amounts of data automatically, important market or competitor insights may be uncovered that marketing team members missed.

 3. Sales